 With our anticipated cash flows from our long-lived property base, we intend to provide dynamic allocation of funds to prudently meet our goals.
 These goals include the highest projected economic returns on our capital budget, acquisition opportunities that fulfill our strategy, and cash distributions for the life of our legacy assets.
-From time to time, we may choose to amortize repayment of debt incurred in modest acquisitions to support the longer-term financial stewardship of our business.
+From time to time, we may choose to prioritize the repayment of debt incurred in acquisitions to support the longer-term financial stewardship of our business.
 At other times, given fluctuations in industry costs and commodity prices, we may modify our capital budget or cash balances to shift funds towards cash distributions.
 We will use all of these tools to support our underlying strategy as a "production and distribution" enterprise.

-Concerns over global economic conditions, energy costs, supply chain disruptions, increased demand, labor shortages associated with a fully employed U.S. labor force, geopolitical issues, inflation, the availability and cost of credit and the United States financial market and other factors have contributed to increased economic uncertainty and diminished expectations for the global economy.
-During the year ended December 31, 2022, the U.S. economy experienced the highest rate of inflation in the past 40 years.
-Rising inflation has been pervasive since 2022, increasing the cost of salaries, wages, supplies, material, freight, and energy.
-We expect relatively higher inflation to continue in 2024 resulting in higher costs.
-Though we incorporated inflationary factors into our 2024 business plan, inflation may outpace those assumptions.
-We continue to undertake actions and implement plans to strengthen our supply chain to address these pressures and protect the requisite access to commodities and services.
-Nevertheless, we expect for the foreseeable future to experience supply chain constraints and inflationary pressure on our cost structure.
+Concerns over global economic conditions, energy costs, supply chain disruptions, increased demand, labor shortages associated with a fully employed U.S. labor force, geopolitical issues, inflation, the availability and cost of credit and the United States financial markets and other factors have contributed to increased economic uncertainty and diminished expectations for the global economy.
+Rising inflation has been pervasive for the last several years, increasing the cost of salaries, wages, supplies, material, freight, and energy.
+While we have seen inflation moderate, inflation continues to run higher than the Federal Reserve target, resulting in higher costs.
+We continue to undertake actions and implement plans to address these pressures and protect the requisite access to commodities and services, however, these mitigation efforts may not succeed or be insufficient.
+Nevertheless, we expect for the foreseeable future to experience inflationary pressure on our cost structure.
 Principally, commodity costs for steel and chemicals required for drilling, higher transportation and fuel costs and wage increases have increased our operating costs.
-While prices appear to have stopped increasing as rapidly, we do not expect these cost increases to reverse in the short term.
-Typically, as prices for oil and natural gas increases, so do associated costs.
+We do not expect these cost increases to reverse in the short term.
+Typically, as prices for oil and natural gas increase, so do associated costs.

 Conversely, in a period of declining prices, associated cost declines are likely to lag and may not adjust downward in proportion to prices.
 We cannot predict the future inflation rate but to the extent these higher costs do not begin to reverse or start to increase again, we may experience a higher cost environment going forward.
-If we are unable to recover higher costs through higher commodity prices, our current revenue stream, estimates of future reserves, borrowing base calculations, impairment assessmen
+If we are unable to recover higher costs through higher commodity prices, our current revenue stream, estimates of future reserves, borrowing base calculations, impairment assessments of oil and natural gas properties, and values of properties in purchase and sale transactions would all be significantly impacted.